 Car rides with Wilensky became an escape from the pressures of school for Weiss.

-She said he would drive her to tennis matches and sometimes stop for candy or take her to dinner.
+He would drive her to tennis matches and sometimes stop for candy or take her to dinner.
 Wilensky's car was a sanctuary.

 "I could say what I really thought.
 I could talk about my strange obsessions.
 You know, at the time it was with Jim Morrison of The Doors.
 I could be more of a tomboy.
 I could be me.
 I could just be myself and.
 And he got it."

-Weiss said she enjoyed the attention of being one of "Gary's Girls", as he sometimes called his students.
+Weiss said she enjoyed the attention of being one of "Gary's Girls," as he sometimes called his students.

 Coach's secret identity revealed